Janice G. Rennie (Board Chair)

 Robert G. Foster

 Mr. Robert Foster joined EPCOR's Board of Directors in May 2014 and currently chairs EPCOR's Environment, Health and Safety Committee.
-He has a strong record of municipal and executive leadership, most recently as the retiring Mayor of Long Beach California – an office he has held since 2006.
+He has a strong record of municipal and executive leadership, most recently as the retiring Mayor of Long Beach California – an office he held from 2006 - 2014.

 Mr. Foster played a lead role in developing energy policy for the State of California during the early part of his career.
 He held key leadership positions with the state's Energy Commission and the California State Senate Committee on Energy and Public Utilities.
 Mr. Foster is a graduate of San Jose State University with a B.A. in Public Administration.

-Mr. Hay joined EPCOR's Board of Directors in 2017, bringing with him a strong background as a corporate director, crown utility CEO, and investment banking executive.
+Mr. Hay joined EPCOR's Board of Directors in 2017 and chairs the Corporate Governance and Nominating Committee.
+He has a strong background as a corporate director, crown utility CEO, and investment banking executive.

-Mr. Hay held the position of Vice Chair and Managing Director of CIBC World Markets Inc. from 2010-2015 with power / utilities and infrastructure as a major focus.
+Mr. Hay held the position of Vice Chair and Managing Director of CIBC World Markets Inc. from 2010-2015 with power / utilities and infrastructure as a major focus, and Vice Chair of the Board of Directors of Toronto Hydro-Electric System Limited.
 Prior to this, he was President & CEO of New Brunswick Power for six years, where he led a major restructuring of the crown utility that resulted in a turnaround and positive results.

 Mr. Hay serves as the Managing Director of Delgatie Incorporated, a financial services advisory firm.
-He is currently Vice Chair of the Toronto Hydro-Electric System Board of Directors, Board Chair for Shad, Member of the Council of Clean and Reliable Energy, and Chair of the Acquisition Committee of the Beaverbrook Art Gallery.
+He is currently a Director of Hydro One Limited, a Member of the Council of Clean and Reliable Energy and an Executive Fellow at the Ivey Energy Policy and Management Center.

 Mr. Hay has also served as Senior Vice President and Director of Merrill Lynch Canada Inc., based in Toronto and London, England.